Investigation Preparation

 In addition to the questions on this form, inquiry also is made about your adherence to security requirements, honesty and integrity, vulnerability to exploitation or coercion, falsification, misrepresentation, and any other behavior, activities, or associations that tend to show the person is not reliable, trustworthy, or loyal.

 After you submit your completed questionnaire, government investigators worldwide check the veracity of your answers and look into your background.
-This background check, which can go back 7 and in some cases 10 years, includes:

 • Verifying your previous addresses and employment records

-• Interviewing your brothers, sisters, acquaintances, coworkers and friends (even your divorced spouse may be interviewed)
+• Interviewing your brothers, sisters, acquaintances, coworkers and friends-even your divorced spouse may be interviewed

 • Checking your credit records